fullstack-hy2020/fullstack-hy2020.github.io/src/content/0/en/part0a.md

 You can access Moodle through [this link](https://moodle.helsinki.fi/course/view.php?id=46197) after you have:

 - Successfully enrolled on the course through the Open University, and
-- Activated your University of Helsinki user account.
+- Activated your University of Helsinki user account
 - You can activate your user account after you have successfully enrolled on the course.
 The user account must be activated before attempting the course exam.
-Read more about activating the user account [here](https://studies.helsinki.fi/instructions/article/university-helsinki-user-account-open-university).
+Read more about activating the user account [here](https://studies.helsinki.fi/instructions/article/university-helsinki-user-account-open-university)
+- **NOTE** you can do the exam also without activating the user account, read [here](/en/part0/general_info/#doing-the-exam-without-university-of-helsinki-user-account) for more!

 After course enrollment, save your University of Helsinki student number in the [submission system](https://studies.cs.helsinki.fi/stats/myinfo).
 See [this](/en/part0/general_info#where-do-i-get-my-university-of-helsinki-student-number) for info how you find out your student number.